 In 1971 Memorial Day was declared a national holiday by an act of congress when it was also moved from May 30 to the last Monday in May, giving us the notorious three-day weekend.
 In December 2000 President Bill Clinton signed “The National Moment of Remembrance Act” with the purpose of encouraging all Americans to pause for a minute of silence at 3pm local time on Memorial Day.
 We encourage you to participate.

 Memorial Day Flowers-Fort Custer

-This year, Plumeria Botanical Boutique has partnered with the Memorial Day Flowers Foundation to place roses on grave markers and hand out flowers to visitors and veterans at Fort Custer National Cemetery during the Memorial Day Ceremony on May 27, 2018.
-The flowers will be distributed at the cemetery by our volunteers that have chosen to participate in the event.
-This is the first year Fort Custer National Cemetery will be a part of the national floral tribute to our fallen soldiers.
+The flowers are distributed at the cemetery by our volunteers that have chosen to participate in the event.
+2018 was the first year Fort Custer National Cemetery was a part of the national floral tribute to our fallen soldiers.
 In 2017 there were 20 National Cemeteries included in the event supported by 191 retailers across the country totaling 252,175 roses.

-Memorial Day Flowers Foundation will be providing the roses based upon the donations we obtain.
+Memorial Day Flowers Foundation provides the roses based upon the donations we obtain.
 We are currently seeking corporate sponsors and individual contributions can be made here for those who are interested.
-If you are interested in becoming a corporate sponsor please contact us.
-To volunteer, please join our Facebook group.
-We are looking forward to making this year's event a success.